Garrett Smithley: O'Reilly Auto Parts Series

 On December 19, 2024, it was announced that Smithley would drive the SS-Green Light Racing No. 14 full-time during the 2025 season.
 On January 24, SSGLR announced that Beth and Randy Knighton, the owners of Knight Fire Protection, one of the sponsors of the No. 14 car in 2025, would have an ownership stake (BRK Racing) in that car.
 On February 24, 2025, Smithley announced that he would not be in the car at Circuit of The Americas and that Carson Hocevar would replace him.
 Smithley decided to do this so the car would qualify and to guarantee that he and his team would have a successful season.
 Smithley would be back in the car at Phoenix.
+He DNQ'ed at Talladega and the Charlotte Roval.
+At the seasons' end, he finished thirtieth in points.

+On December 10, 2025, it was revealed that Smithley would return to SS-Green Light Racing with BRK Racing to drive their now-renumbered No. 0 for a majority of the season.
+He started the 2026 season with a DNQ at Daytona.
+The next week at Atlanta, he finished fourteenth.

 Cup Series

 On June 1, 2018, reports surfaced that Smithley will make his Monster Energy NASCAR Cup Series debut at Michigan with StarCom Racing in the team's No. 99 entry, though the reports were not immediately confirmed by Smithley.
 Smithley retired from the race after just one lap with a transmission issue.
 He later ran two other races that season, including one with Premium Motorsports.